-I have a Masters in Library and Information Studies from the University of Wisconsin-Madison, a MS in Organization Development and Knowledge Management from the Schar School of Policy and Government at George Mason, and am currently a doctoral candidate at Simmons University studying collaborative leadership within the information professions.
+I have a PhD (Simmons University) and a Masters (University of Wisconsin-Madison) in Library and Information Studies , as well as a Masters in Organization Development and Knowledge Management from the Schar School of Policy and Government at George Mason, with areas of focus in managerial leadership, organizational behavior, and international relations.

 My professional activities include service as a Councilor at Large for the American Library Association, an ARL Kaleidoscope mentor, and a member of the ALA Policy Corps Advisory Board, as well as prior service on the Board of Directors for the Association of College and Research Libraries.